zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/configuration-and-infrastructure/migrating-configurations-and-properties.md

 git checkout -b new-version
 ```

-## Updating Settings Used by the Database Upgrade
+## Updating Settings For the Database Upgrade

 Upgrade processes in DXP and in some Marketplace apps use portal properties and OSGi configurations.
 Upgrade processes in your custom code may also require property updates and configuration updates.
 These settings and updates must be in place _before_ the database upgrade.
 Other updates can be done after the database upgrade.